d8sychain/docker-elasticsearch/README.md

 #!/bin/bash
 sysctl -w vm.max_map_count=262144
 ```
-4. Set script schedule to **At Startup of Array**
+4. Set script schedule to **At Startup of Array**.
-5. Restart
+5. Add the docker container.

 **If you are using this for Nextcloud then continue...**

+*The **ingest-attachment** plugin is added by default at the 1st start of the container*

-6. Browse to the Admin UI in Nextcloud and config according https://github.com/nextcloud/fulltextsearch/wiki/Basic-Installation
+6. Browse to the Admin UI in Nextcloud and config according https://github.com/nextcloud/fulltextsearch/wiki/Basic-Installation.
-7. Browse to the Unraid docker tab, click the nextcloud docker icon then console or Open a SSH Terminal (like PuTTY) and login in your Unraid server and bash into the container ```docker exec -it nextcloud /bin/bash``` .
+7. Browse to the Unraid docker tab, click the nextcloud docker icon then **Console** or Open a SSH Terminal (like PuTTY) and login in to your Unraid server and bash into the container `docker exec -it nextcloud /bin/bash`.

 *If you are using linuxserver.io's Nextcloud docker  the user is **abc** otherwise the default is **www-data** and the path to **occ** is ```/config/www/nextcloud/```*

 8. Enter:

-	* nextcloud default ```sudo -u www-data php ./occ fulltextsearch:index```
+	* nextcloud default ```sudo -u www-data php <path/to/nextcloud install>/occ fulltextsearch:index```

 	* linuxserver.io nextcloud docker ```sudo -u abc php /config/www/nextcloud/occ fulltextsearch:index```
 9. And wait...
-This can take a while depending on the number of files in you cloud
+This can take a while depending on the number of files in your nextcloud server.
 <br>
 <br>
 <br>